top of page

 Roadblocks to DEI

-I was once asked to speak on some of the roadblocks to Diversity and Inclusion, and provide some concrete actions.
+By Racheal | Organisational Psychologist & Executive Coach I was once asked to speak on a panel on some of the roadblocks to Diversity and Inclusion, and provide some concrete actions.
 It naturally got me thinking, and I came up with 7 roadblocks (there are more I am sure), and a few concrete actions that any of us can put in place.
-When I refer to diversity and inclusion, I am talking about race, gender, age, physical challenges and sexual orientation, perhaps there are some I missed.
-1. The narrative: Who is telling the story?
-Historical
+When I refer to diversity and inclusion, I am talking about race, gender, age, physical challenges and sexual orientation, perhaps there are some

 4 min read